dgamee/dgamee/README.md

 - 💞️ I’m looking to collaborate on Data analytics and Cybersecurity.

-- :zap: In my free time, I play video games,  and read tech articles.
+- :zap: In my free time, I play video games  and read tech articles.

 - :mailbox:How to reach me: :email: rayden.ai@gmail.com